intermine/intermine-report-widgets/README.md

 * Check for the presence of `Displayer.prototype.render` and `Displayer.prototype.initialize` in the compiled *presenter*.
 * Validate that callbacks are valid JavaScript identifiers.
 Should not be needed as we will use API loader and generate these automagically.
 * Provide a signature in the generated output describing the title, author etc for the widget in question.
+* Each block in the compiled result have a comment header so it is easier to find where things lie when debugging.
+* Provide connection to [imjs](https://github.com/alexkalderimis/imjs) by default.

 ### Client